-Little Grand Race 2019 is a multi-class, team-based kiteboarding race from Little Cayman to Grand Cayman to take place during one day in February or March 2019.
+The Estera Little Grand Race 2019 is a multi-class, team-based kiteboarding race from Little Cayman to Grand Cayman expected to take place on a single day between 20th and 24th February 2019.

 While this race event is also conceived as a charity fundraiser, it’s open to kiteboarders from the Cayman Islands and around the world looking for an endurance race challenge.